Peyton Manning: 2001 season

 Manning and the Colts introduced the no-huddle offense, and used it to great effect in a week 1 rout over the New York Jets, 45–24.
 Two weeks later, the Colts advanced to 2–0 with a 42–26 win over the Buffalo Bills, with Manning throwing 421 yards, four touchdowns, and two interceptions.
 He was named AFC Offensive Player of the Week for this game.
 However, the Colts lost the following week in a 38–17 loss to the New England Patriots, which was the first meeting between Manning and Tom Brady.
 The Colts continued their slide, losing their following two games.
 The Colts briefly rebounded, winning two games, but then lost seven of their last nine games.
 In the stretch, Manning threw a career-high 86-yard touchdown pass to Marcus Pollard in the 34–20 loss to the New Orleans Saints.
 After a 40–21 home loss to the San Francisco 49ers, in which Manning threw a career-high four interceptions in the game, coach Jim Mora uttered his famous "Playoffs?
 Don't talk about playoffs," at the press conference.
 Despite the 6–10 record, Manning finished the season with 4,131 passing yards, 26 passing touchdowns, and four rushing touchdowns as the offense produced the second most points in the league.
 However, the defense allowed the most points in the league and Mora was fired after the season.

 2002 season

 Before the 2002 season, Tony Dungy became Manning's second head coach in the NFL.
 The Colts began the 2002 season with a 4–1 record before a three-game losing streak sent them to 4–4.
 The Colts responded by winning all but two of their remaining games, including a 35–13 victory over the Philadelphia Eagles in which Manning had a perfect passer rating for the second time in his career, giving them a 10–6 record and a spot in the playoffs.
 He finished the 2002 season with 4,200 passing yards and 27 passing touchdowns and was named to the Pro Bowl.
-The Colts were defeated by the New York Jets in the Wild Card Round, 41–0, with Manning passing only 137 yards, falling 0–3 in the playoffs to start his career.
+The Colts were defeated by the New York Jets in the Wild Card Round, 41–0, with Manning passing for 137 yards and two interceptions, falling 0–3 in the playoffs to start his career.